google/tcmalloc/docs/rseq.md

 ```
 struct Slabs {
-  std::atomic<int64_t> header[NumClasses];
+  std::atomic<int32_t> header[NumClasses];
   void* mem[((1ul << Shift) - sizeof(header)) / sizeof(void*)];
 };

-  // Slab header (packed, atomically updated 64-bit).
+  // Slab header (packed, atomically updated 32-bit).
-  // All {begin, current, end} values are pointer offsets from per-CPU region
+  // Current and end are pointer offsets from per-CPU region start.
-  // start.
-The slot array is in [begin, end), and the occupied slots are in
+  // The slot array is in [begin, end), and the occupied slots are in
   // [begin, current).
+Begin is stored separately, it's constant and
+  // the same for all CPUs.
   struct Header {
     // The end offset of the currently occupied slots.
     uint16_t current;
-    // The begin offset of the slot array for this size class.
-    uint16_t begin;
     // The end offset of the slot array for this size class.
     uint16_t end;
-    uint16_t unused;
   };
 ```